Tips for Successful Canning and Freezing

 Always use new jar tops.
 You can clean and reuse jars and jar rings, but it is important to buy new tops.

-Air Out
+Get All the Air Out

 In canned goods, you can tap the bottom of the jar sharply on the kitchen counter to release air bubbles.
 The process of water bathing will do this for you.
-Make sure that when you put your rings on that you do not over-tighten them preventing air from escaping.
+Make sure that when you put your rings on you do not over-tighten them preventing air from escaping.
 The pop you hear of the top sealing is the air escaping and the top being pulled in.

 Sale Items